 - 1. Recommend version control systems for software development and document preparation. - 2.
-Consider the software development models currently in use within the LV collaboration. - 3.
-Consider the document preparation and sharing mechanisms currently in use within the LV collaboration. - 4.
+Consider the software development models currently in use within the LIGO and Virgo collaborations. - Consider the document preparation and sharing mechanisms currently in use within the LIGO and Virgo collaborations. - 4.
 Account for support of the VCS on multiple operating systems including Windows, Linux, and Macs.